 Intake does not manage credentials or user identities directly, but does provide hooks for fetching details from the environment or other service, and using the values in templating at the time of reading the data.
 Thus, the details are not included in the code, but every access still requires for them to be present.

 In other cases, you may want to require the user to provide their credentials every time, rather that automatically establish them, and “user parameters” can be specified in Intake to cover this case.

 The Intake server protocol allows you fine-grained control over the set of data sources that are listed, and exactly what to return to a user when they want to read some of that data.
 This is an ideal opportunity to include authorisation checks, audit logging, and any more complicated access patterns, as required.

 By streaming the data through a single channel on the server, rather than allowing users direct access to the data storage backend, you can log and verify all access to your data.

 Clear distinction between data curator and analyst roles¶

-This separation is at the very base of what Intake was designed to do.
+This separation is at the very core of what Intake was designed to do.

 Users to be able to access data without learning every backend API¶